Poezedoez/EvilHangman/README.md

 settingsManager make it so that you can adjust the game to your level.

 ### Features
-	*   User settingsManager are saved, and remembered, even after killing the app
+	*   User settings are saved, and remembered, even after killing the app
-	* 	Highscore is determined based on difficulty settingsManager, encouraging to challenge yourself with longer words, fewer tries and choice of game mode
+	*   Highscore is determined based on difficulty settings, encouraging to challenge yourself with longer words, fewer tries and choice of game mode
 	*   The user will get an in-game keyboard, simplifying the input
 	*   Correctly chosen characters will be hidden from the keyboard